anty-filidor/CBD/README.md

 ### Experiments & results

-After we obtained our first thought was to borrow idea from mrs Krasnowska-Kieraś and try to enhance available data to reduce imbalance.
-In order to do it we prepared dedicated script (`ml_pipeline/svm/enhance_dataset.py`) and implemented a pipeline that perform translating loop using Google Translator API.
-We obtained in this way additional 1500 tweets from two most niche classes, which changed the data distribution:
+After we reproduced mr Biesek's pipeline, our first thought was to borrow idea from mrs Krasnowska-Kieraś and try to enhance available data in order to reduce imbalance.
+In the additional script (`ml_pipeline/svm/enhance_dataset.py`) a pipeline that perform translating loop using Google Translator API was implemented.
+With it, we added about 1500 tweets from two most niche classes, which changed the data distribution:

 <p align="center"><img src="docs/distr_enhanced_data.png" alt="enhanced dataset distr" width="400"/></p>